 For those international students currently studying in residence at a Penn State campus, the University strongly recommends that they remain in the United States at this time, as global travel rules can change rapidly and re-entry into the United States is not guaranteed.

 For international students planning to travel outside of the U.S., a travel signature is required to return.
 International students should complete the “Travel Plans and Signature” signature request online in iStart.
 An international student adviser will review your request along with your travel plans and contact you if there is a need to review your plans.
 You may also call 814-865-6348 (option No. 2) for assistance.

 By order of the Centers for Disease Control and Prevention and effective Jan.
 26, 2021, all air passengers arriving in the United States will be required to provide proof of a negative COVID-19 test taken not more than three days before travel or documentation of recovery from COVID-19.
-International students traveling to the United States should visit the Penn State Global Programs Response and Resources site for testing requirements upon arrival and resources listed by campus.
-Penn State requirements are in addition to any requirements outlined by federal and state guidance.
+International students traveling to the United States should visit the Penn State Global Programs Response and Resources site for the latest information.

 All international students traveling to the United States are reminded of the following: